go-aah/docs/security-config.md

   #
   # Default value is `32` bytes (`aah new` generates strong one using `crypto/rand`).
   enc_key = "d98b1966eb94e9fa35e25e611beba369"

+  # Old sign key for the smooth key rotation of cookie signing into new signing key.
+  # Refer to `sign_key` for more information.
+  #
+  # Introduced in v0.13.0 release.
+  #
+  # Default value is `empty` string.
+  old_sign_key = "04a55b202f98a4bc01e16752e66a52eb2b734a7615ac1f3057574ac45f9ea63a"

+  # Old encryption key for the smooth key rotation of cookie encryption into new
+  # key.
+Refer to `enc_key` for more information.
+  #
+  # Introduced in v0.13.0 release.
+  #
+  # Default value is `empty` string.
+  old_enc_key = "e0ec243c1c4558c2be532a92a36d6325"

   # Cleanup Interval is used to clean the expired session data from session store.
   # It is only applicable for non-cookie store type.